lazirpascual/spacestagram-shopify/README.md

 - [x] Create header component
 - [x] Create image component (title, date, image, desciption)
 - [x] Create functions to fetch from API
-- [x] Add error handling when fetching from the API
 - [x] Identify and create state throughout the application
 - [x] Populate components using data from API
 - [x] Add responsiveness for all screen sizes